MikkieTee02/nutrizo-store/README.md

 We welcome all kinds of contributions!
 You can:

+- Add new features (payment integration, reviews, etc.)
+- Improve backend APIs
-- Create new pages
+- Create new pages and components
-- Improve layouts
+- Improve layouts and UI/UX
 - Add animations and transitions
 - Enhance responsiveness
-- Refactor components
+- Refactor components and code
-- Suggest new UI/UX ideas
+- Suggest new features and ideas
 - Add themes or color variations
 - Introduce accessibility improvements
 - Add filtering/search features
 - Improve documentation
+- Fix bugs and issues

 Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.